 The sun was near setting when we anchored in Darwin Bay, but with an hour still remaining before dark we all went ashore.
 On the beach a shrill group of Swallow-tailed Gulls cried out against our landing.
-Despite their protestations we crossed the coarse coral beach, avoiding their eggs and downy young, to athe tidal pool beyond, which was full of water beaause the tide was high.
+Despite their protestations we crossed the coarse coral beach, avoiding their eggs and downy young, to the tidal pool beyond, which was full of water because the tide was high.
 A family of Yellow-crowned Night Herons was feeding knee deep on the shallow side.
 The border across the pool was fringed with low green vegetation packed with birds.
-At first it seemed that more than the two kinds actually present were represented, but this illusion was owing to the difference in plumage between the frigate bird sexes and between the adults and juveniles.
-They perched on every bush: all black males with red, inflated, gular pouches; white throated, black headed females; and white headed immature birds.
-Interspersed among them in as great or greates numbers were the smaller, less conspicuous Red-footed Boobies.
-Obviously the frigate birds were still displaying, a cheering discovery.
-On the right of the beach the broken lava cliff that surrounds the eastern side of Darwin Bay to its entrance rises forty to fifty feet.
-It is draped with hanging opuntia cacti, a plant decended from the game ancestral stock that gave rise to the arborial froms on other islands and/to a limited extent in the interior of Tower itself.
-No reptiles that feed on the cactus were ever present on Tower which some plant ecologists interpret as the reason for the survival of the prostrate type, or the failure of the giant tree cacti to evolve.
-In the absence of ancestral the present tortoises mutual evolution of/giant tortoises and the tree cactus could not take place; The theory being that the tree was an adaptation to the ravages of the tortoise, and that the evolution increasing of a large tortoise was in turn a response to the/inaccessibility of cactus pads.
+At first it seemed that more than the two kinds actually present were represented, but this illusion was owing to the difference in plumage between the frigate bird sexes and between the adults and juveniles. perched on every bush: All black males with red, inflated, gular pouches; white-throated, black-headed females: and white-headed immature birds.
+Interspersed among them in as great or greater numbers were the smaller, less conspicuous Red-footed Boobies.
+Obviously the frigate birds were still displaying, a cheering discovery On the right of the beach the broken lava cliff that surrounds the eastern side of Darwin Bay to its entrance rises forty to fifty feet.
+It is draped with hanging opuntia cacti, a plant decended from the same ancestral stock that gave rise to the arborial forms on other islands and that occur to a limited extent in the interior of Tower itself.
+No reptiles that feed on the cactus were ever present on Tower, which some plant ecologists interpret as the reason for the survival of the prostrate type, or the failure of the giant tree cacti to evolve.
+In the absence of ancestral tortoises mutual evolution of the present giant tortoise and the tree cactus could not take place; the theory being that the tree was an adaptation to the ravages of the tortoise, and that the evolution of a large tortoise was in turn a response to the increasing inaccessibilness of cactus pads.
 Without environmental pressure favoring the tree form it failed to evolve, at least to the size it attained on those islands where tortoises existed.